JustJarvaz/Decoder-Ring/Project_Decoder_Ring_1/readme.md

 ```

 To stop the server and regain control of your terminal, you can press `Ctrl + C`.

+## Instructions

+You are tasked with building functions for an application that will either encode or decode a string using a variety of ciphers.
+For each cipher, you should make a series of tests using Mocha & Chai to confirm that your cipher works.

+All of the functions can be found inside of the `src/` directory, and the corresponding test files can be found in `tests/`.
+Each function and cipher is described below.

+Below is a checklist of what you need to accomplish.

+- [ ] Complete the `caesar()` function.
+- [ ] Write tests for the `caesar()` function.
+- [ ] Complete the `polybius()` function.
+- [ ] Write tests for the `polybius()` function.
+- [ ] Complete the `substitution()` function.
+- [ ] Write tests for the `substitution()` function.

 ### Caesar Shift